wiseman-timelord/Studio-Chat/README.md

 # Studio-Chat -
 Status: Working.
-Release version is working for old version, README.md shown is for, development and new better version.
+Release (old) version is working for no webui; README.md shown is for upcoming version.

 ### DEVELOPMENT NOTES..
 - DeepSeek v2.5 is able to take the full load of the scripts, and produce descriptions such as shown below.